An immersive photographic adventure conducted by

 Your instructor - Michael Snedic

 He is the author of two books on Australian wildlife and has been a feature writer for Australia's top-selling photography magazine, Australian Photography since 2006.
 Michael regularly presents audio-visual presentations at camera clubs, and has been conducting photography workshops and tours across Australia and the world for the past 17 years.
-Overseas photography tours locations include Africa (currently Kenya and Gorillas in Rwanda), Antarctica, the Subantarctic, the Russian Far East, Galapagos Islands and Morocco.
+Overseas photography tours locations he has presented photography tours to include Africa (Kenya, Botswana, Namibia, Tanzania, Sabi Sabi and Gorillas in Rwanda), Antarctica, Svalbard, the Subantarctic, the Russian Far East (Sea of Okhotsk and Wrangel Island),and Central Indiana National Parks.
 Michael loves sharing his photographic knowledge and passion with photo expedition participants, helping them improve their photographic skills.

 Day 1 -Embarkation Day in Longyearbyen